 - Sports nutrition

-The U.S. Bureau of Labor Statistics estimates that employment of RDs is expected to increase through the year 2015 due to increased emphasis on disease prevention, an aging U.S. population, and public interest in nutrition.
+The U.S. Bureau of Labor Statistics estimates that employment of RDs is expected to increase by 16% between 2014 and 2024 due to increased emphasis on disease prevention, an aging U.S. population, and public interest in nutrition.
 Growth in employment of RDs is especially anticipated in long-term care facilities and out-patient clinics.
+More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.

 Also, Dietetic Internships offer a wide range of rotations in more than 50 facilities in the Carolinas.